-Each principal shall forward evidence of compliance with the inoculation law to other schools or school districts when requested by the school or by the student's parents/guardians.
+Each principal school nurse shall forward evidence of compliance with the inoculation law to other schools or school districts when requested by the school or by the student's parents/guardians.

-Medications, Administering (Policy JGFGB-R) The supervision of oral and injectable medications shall be in strict compliance with the rules and regulations of the board as carried out by district personnel.
-Diagnosis and treatment of illness and the prescribing of drugs and medicines are the responsibility of the public schools and are not to be practiced by any school personnel, including school nurses, unless authorized.
+Medications, Administering (Policy JGFGB-R)

+The supervision of oral and injectable medications shall be in strict compliance with the rules and regulations of the board as carried out by district personnel.

-In certain circumstances when medication is necessary in order that the student remains in school, the school may cooperate with parents in the supervision of medication the student will use.
-However, the medical person authorized to prescribe medication (including non-prescription medication) must send a written order to the building administrator who may designate a supervisor for the administration of the medication or treatment.
-The parents must submit a written request to the building administrator requesting the school's cooperation in such supervision and releasing the school district and personnel from liability.
+Diagnosis and treatment of illness and the prescribing of drugs and medicines are the responsibility of the public schools and are not to be practiced by any school personnel, including school nurses, unless authorized to Table of Contents cooperate with parents in the supervision of medication the student will use.
+However, the medical person authorized to prescribe medication must send a written order to the school nurse who may delegate to an unlicensed assistive personnel staff member (UAP) for the administration of the medication or treatment.
+The parents must submit a written request to the school nurse requesting the school's cooperation in such supervision and releasing the school district and personnel from liability.
 (See JGFGBA)